International Sculpture Day is celebrated on the last Saturday of April each year, but you can visit these sculpture gardens with kids any time.

-When I was in the UK a couple of years ago, one thing I noticed was number of sculptures throughout most cities and towns.
+When I was in the UK five years ago, one thing I noticed was the number of sculptures throughout most cities and towns.
 The Brits like to honor people in history and in the arts by portraying their likenesses in metal or stone.

 While we don’t have the same fascination of immortalizing someone on every street corner, we Minnesotans do have fun with sculpture parks themselves.
 We have more than a handful of them within the Twin Cities metro featuring beautiful and unusual sculptures in natural outdoor settings.
 Bonus, many of these parks are also dedicated to sustainability and conservation of natural resources with special stormwater management and native plants incorporated into their beautiful landscapes.

-Find Minneapolis Sculpture Parks, St. Paul Sculpture Parks, Sculpture Parks in the suburbs and Sculpture Parks throughout Minnesota.
-And if we have missed one, please let us know so that we can add it to the list.
+If we have missed your favorite sculpture park, please let us know so that we can add it to the list.

 Minneapolis Sculpture Parks